cairo-book/cairo-book/src/ch14-01-contract-storage.md

 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:read_owner}}
 ```

 To read the value of the storage variable `names`, which is a mapping from `ContractAddress` to `felt252`, we call the `read` function on the `names` variable, passing in the key `address` as a parameter.
-If the mapping had more than one key, we would pass in the other keys as parameters as well ( we do it with the `nested_names` mapping).
+If the mapping had more than one key, we would pass in the other keys as parameters as well.

 ```rust, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:read}}